LibrariesHacked/schema-librarydata/docs/how-to-validate-a-dataset.md

 ---

-Validating our data gives us confidence it is in the right format.
+Validating data gives us confidence it is in the right format.

 It does not guarantee the data is **accurate**.
 A count of loans could be factually wrong.
-But it ensures the data we publish will work in the systems that are designed to use it, and it can be combined with other services' data.
+But it ensures the data we publish will work in systems that are designed to use it, and it can be combined with other services' data.

 ### Instructions